JamesG3/Leetcode/AAA(Note for this repository).md

 - Arithmetic Slices: alculate the nth of 1,3,6,10... use formula `nth=n(n-1)/2`

 ### Need to be refreshed
-- Battleship in a Board: checking head horizontally and vertically
+- Battleship in a Board: checking head horizontally and vertically.
+- Binary Tree Level Order Traversal: recursive solution with a mark of level.

 ### Questions
 - 382 Linked List Random Node: what are the test cases like?
 Why sometimes the result is *Wrong* when i submit a right answer?